-Audit and Risk Committee
+Audit Committee

-The Board has appointed an Audit and Risk Committee that operates under a charter approved by the Board.
+The Board has appointed an Audit Committee that operates under a charter approved by the Board.

-The Committee provides a direct link between the Board and the external audit function as well as directing the internal audit function.
+The Committee provides a direct link between the Board and the external audit function.
 The Committee is responsible for reviewing and reporting to the Board that:

-- the system of internal control which management has established effectively safeguards the assets of the Consolidated Entity; - accounting records are properly maintained in accordance with statutory requirements; - financial information provided to shareholders is accurate and reliable; - the external audit function is effective; and - the internal audit function is independent of management.
+- the system of internal control which management has established effectively safeguards the assets of the Consolidated Entity; - accounting records are properly maintained in accordance with statutory requirements; - financial information provided to shareholders is compliant with applicable International Financial Reporting Standards; and - the external audit function is effective.